 (No ratings)

-Dr. Tess Simpson works as a psychology, neuropsychology, and counseling.
-Dr. Simpson's areas of expertise consist of concussion, spinal deformity, and spinal cord injury.
-Her hospital/clinic affiliations include Children's Hospital Colorado and the University of Colorado Medicine.
+Dr. Tess Simpson is a specialist in psychology, neuropsychology, and counseling in Aurora, CO.
+Her areas of expertise consist of concussion, spinal cord injury, and spinal deformity.
+Dr. Simpson is professionally affiliated with Children's Hospital Colorado and the University of Colorado Medicine.